whiteHatCip/rn-apple-healthkit/README.md

 ## Manual Installation

-1. Run `npm install rn-apple-healthkit --save`
+1. Run `npm install --save git+http://gitlab.synclab.it/ios/react-native-healthKit.git`
 2. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
 3. Go to `node_modules` ➜ `rn-apple-healthkit` and add `RCTAppleHealthkit.xcodeproj`
 4. In XCode, in the project navigator, select your project.
 Add `libRCTAppleHealthkit.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`